brainboxdotcc/sporks/README.md

 ## Database

-You should have a database configured with the mysql schemas from the [https://github.com/braindigitalis/botnix](botnix repository).
+You should have a database configured with the mysql schemas from the [botnix repository](https://github.com/braindigitalis/botnix).
 This will include discord-specific tables.

 ## Configuration